Ptizef/navdata_pi/README.md

 # navdata_pi

-Is compatible with OpenCPN 5.0.0 (and the current master built)
+Is compatible with OpenCPN 5.0.0 (and the current master)

 The purpose is to show more informations about the active route that can be seen in the console and also a global view of the trip.